htacg/tidy-html5/localize/README.md

 support using the `-DSUPPORT_LOCALIZATIONS=NO` switch.

-## potool.rb
+## poconvert.rb

-Tidy's source code includes a Ruby batch file called `potool.rb` which can be used to generate POT, PO, and H files, and convert them back and forth.
+Tidy's source code includes a Ruby batch file called `poconvert.rb` which can be used to generate POT, PO, and H files, and convert them back and forth.
 It has been designed to work in a similar fashion as `gettext`'s tools, and includes conveniences that let translators work in different source languages.
-Please use `potool.rb help` for more information (`ruby potool.rb help` on Windows).
+Please use `poconvert.rb help` for more information (`ruby poconvert.rb help` on Windows).

 ## Help Tidy Get Better